spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-You can also use a wildcard `*` in the config-template resource value like :
+You can also use a wildcard `*` in the config-template resource value like this:

 ```json
 {